emmanuelkiranr/handlebars/README.md

 - Firstly create a new hbs file `addData.hbs`.
 - Now create 2 routes for this page
   - one for the get and another for post, once we do a req to the page to add new user it is GET method and once the form page is rendered and we input and submit the details this is a POST method, ie on clicking the submit button the data is sent to the server via the url(same url with the query appended to it after ?, since this is a post method the query is hidden), so this is the second request.

+(NOTE: The query in the formdata is an object with key representing the column name and value the value we give.
+In the request (POST) url the key is the value of the name attribute we give for the input tag. so for the sql query to execute correctly the name attribute of our input field should be same as the column name)

 Eventhough the request urls are same, in the server they are handled differently since the method is different

 ```